AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-icra-2025.md

 ## About

 <p align="justify">
 <b>RoboRacer Autonomous Racing</b> is a semi-regular competition organized by an international community of researchers, engineers, and autonomous systems enthusiasts.
-The teams participating in the <b>24th RoboRacer Autonomous Grand Prix</b> at <a href="https://2025.ieee-icra.org">ICRA 2025</a> will write software for a 1:10 scaled autonomous racecar to fulfill the objectives of the competition: <b><i>drive fast but don’t crash!</i></b>
+The teams participating in the <b>24th RoboRacer Autonomous Racing Competition</b> at <a href="https://2025.ieee-icra.org">ICRA 2025</a> will write software for a 1:10 scaled autonomous racecar to fulfill the objectives of the competition: <b><i>drive fast but don’t crash!</i></b>
 </p>

 <p align="justify">